gabrieljsilva/nestjs-decorated-dataloaders/README.md

 `nestjs-decorated-dataloaders` is a module designed to simplify the creation of GraphQL dataloaders using decorators, solving the N+1 problem in a declarative and scalable way.

+This module minimizes database queries by batching and caching data fetches, optimizing performance and scalability.

 ---

-## **The N+1 Problem**

-The N+1 problem arises when fetching related data results in multiple database queries.
-For example, fetching photos for a list of users might execute one query for the users and N additional queries (one for each user) to fetch their photos.
-This causes unnecessary database overhead, degrading performance.

-`nestjs-decorated-dataloaders` minimizes database queries by batching and caching data fetches, optimizing performance and scalability.

----

 ## **Installation**

-### Using npm

 ```bash
 npm install nestjs-decorated-dataloaders
 ```

-### Using yarn
+or using yarn:

 ```bash
 yarn add nestjs-decorated-dataloaders